mm-camelcase/featureflags-awsappconfig/README.md

 | **Config Profiles & Feature Flags**                          | **Environments**                            | **Flags**                            |

-your local AWS user may lack some of the IAM permissions required.
-If this is How AppConfig works in your application
+## How AppConfig works in your application

-Vanilla behavior
+### Vanilla behavior
 The application set up an client side AppConfig session and intermittently polls for updates to feature flag data.
+When the
-When the response returns data, the server side data has been updated and your app should reflect that response is empty, you already have the latest data AppConfig integrated with AWS messaging
+- response returns data, the server side data has been updated and your app should reflect that
+- response is empty, you already have the latest data

+### AppConfig integrated with AWS messaging

+> ℹ️ **Info:** This is an informational alert box.

+> ⚠️ **Warning:** This is a warning alert box.
+Be careful!

+> ✅ **Success:** The operation was completed successfully.

 AWS AppConfig has
 such as
 SQS SNS